Medically reviewed by Drugs.com. Last updated on June 1, 2020.

-Candidiasis is an infection caused by Candida fungi, especially Candida albicans.
+Candidiasis is an infection caused by Candida fungi, most of by Candida albicans.
 These fungi are found almost everywhere in the environment.
 Some may live harmlessly along with the abundant "native" species of bacteria that normally colonize the mouth, gastrointestinal tract and vagina.

 Usually, Candida is kept under control by the native bacteria and by the body's immune defenses.
-If the mix of native bacteria is changed by antibiotics, the body moisture that surrounds native bacteria can also have subtle changes in its acidity or chemistry.
-This can cause yeast to grow and to stick to surfaces, so that the yeast causes symptoms.
+If the mix of native bacteria is changed by antibiotics or the body moisture that surrounds native bacteria undergoes changes in its acidity or chemistry, it can allow yeast to thrive and cause symptoms.

-Thrush — Thrush is the common name for a mouth infection caused by the Candida albicans fungus.
+- Thrush — Thrush is the common name for a mouth infection caused by the Candida albicans fungus.
 It affects moist surfaces around the lips, inside the cheeks, and on the tongue and palate.
-Thrush is common in people with diseases such as cancer and AIDS, which both suppress the immune system.
-Thrush can develop in people with normal immune systems, too, particularly in people with diabetes or long-lasting irritation from dentures.

-Esophagitis — Candida infections of the mouth can spread to the esophagus, causing esophagitis.
-This infection is most common in people with AIDS and people receiving chemotherapy for cancer.
+- Esophagitis — Candida infections of the mouth can spread to the esophagus, causing esophagitis.

-Deep candidiasis (for example, candida sepsis) — In deep candidiasis, Candida fungi contaminate the bloodstream and spread throughout the body, causing severe infection.
-This is especially common in newborns with very low birth weights and in people with severely weakened immune systems or severe medical problems.
+- Deep candidiasis (for example, candida sepsis) — In deep candidiasis, Candida fungi contaminate the bloodstream and spread throughout the body, causing severe infection.
+This is especially common in newborns with very low birth weights and in people with severely weakened immune systems from illness or medications such as anticancer drugs.
 In these people, Candida fungi may get into the bloodstream through skin catheters, tracheostomy sites, ventilation tubing, or surgical wounds.
 Deep candidiasis also can occur in healthy people if Candida fungi enter the blood through intravenous drug abuse, severe burns or wounds caused by trauma.

 Candidiasis causes different symptoms, depending on the site of infection.